jay15summer/lattice-graph-shortest-path/README.md

      pos_in_M: the shortest-path (q-by-2-by-p)</pre>

 2. 'main.m': <br />
-   an example of how to implement gridmatrixshortestpath.m
+   an example/demo of how to implement gridmatrixshortestpath.m.